-Besuchen is best translated as to visit or attend because it can be used to visit people and places, as well as attend school, a course or university lectures and seminars.
+Besuchen is best translated as to visit or attend because it can be used to visit people and places as well as attend school, a course or university lecture or seminar.
 By contrast, besichtigen is translated as to visit in the specific sense of sightseeing.
 In short, it can only be used for places.

 (I have been wanting to visit Rio de Janeiro for a long time)

 Let’s now look at some examples for “besichtigen”:

 Ich möchte das Castelo de São Jorge in Lissabon besichtigen.

 (I’d like to visit Castelo de São Jorge in Lisbon)

 Wenn man nach Köln reist, sollte man den Dom besichtigen.

 (When you travel to Cologne, you should visit the Dom)